Knapsack problem

 Example of a one-dimensional (constraint) knapsack problem: which books should be chosen to maximize the books' value while still keeping the overall weight under or equal to 15 kg?
 A multiple constrained problem could consider both the weight and volume of the books.

 (Solution: if any number of each book is available, then three yellow books and three grey books; if only the shown books are available, then all except for the green book.)

 The knapsack problem is the following problem in combinatorial optimization:

 Given a set of items, each with a weight and a value, determine which items to include in the collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.

 It derives its name from the problem faced by someone who is constrained by a fixed-size knapsack and must fill it with the most valuable items.
 The problem often arises in resource allocation where the decision-makers have to choose from a set of non-divisible projects or tasks under a fixed budget or time constraint, respectively.

-The knapsack problem has been studied for more than a century, with early works dating as far back as 1897.
+The knapsack problem has been studied for more than a century, with early works dating back to 1897.

 The subset sum problem is a special case of the decision and 0-1 problems where for each kind of item, the weight equals the value: $w_i=v_i$.
 In the field of cryptography, the term knapsack problem is often used to refer specifically to the subset sum problem.
 The subset sum problem is one of Karp's 21 NP-complete problems.